Will and Skill - insights on context

 Good leaders know that:

-One of the tools that you can use to help you to determine which style is right for the context that you are in is the ‘will-skill matrix’, a tool designed by Paul Hershey and Ken Blanchard to help leaders determine how to best engage their employees.
+One of the tools that you can use to help you to determine which style is right for the context that you are in is the contextual leadership framework, also known as the ‘will-skill matrix’, a tool designed by Paul Hershey and Ken Blanchard to help leaders determine how to best engage their employees.

 This tool is useful - as it combines a set of data points that so many of us know to be true when looking at them individually, yet when we look around, we know that many struggle to apply these data points together in the situation where the insights are most valuable.
 While this may seem obvious, the data points I’m referring to are: